Addiction Medicine Fellowship

 First-Year Training (Required)

-- All fellows completing the one-year training program will be eligible to take the Addiction Medicine board certification examination offered through the American Board of Preventive Medicine.
+- All fellows who complete the one-year training program are eligible to take the Addiction Medicine board certification examination offered through the American Board of Preventive Medicine.

 Second-Year Training (Optional)

-- The second year of the program, structured as a year-long practicum, is optional and dependent on funding availability.
+- The second year of the program, structured as a year-long practicum, in research and medical education topics, is optional and dependent on funding availability.

-- The effective clinical care of patients with addictive disorders and their associated co-morbidities
+- The effective clinical care of individuals with substance use and substance use disorders and their associated co-morbidities

 - To critically appraise the Addiction Medicine literature